stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > * Confidential information (but please avoid posting personal data here).

 * **White Paper** - Unsure about timeframe, priority, deadline.
 As it is a more in-depth document. - **Troy Egan**
-> Anyone wishing to contribute should contact Gov-HOLON
+> Anyone wishing to contribute should contact Gov-HOLON.

+> Draft White paper currently located in samepage.
+Requires input from Development at some point.